 He is also a Non-Executive Director at the Sandwell & West Birmingham NHS Trust which includes City Hospital where he was born.
-At the Trust, he serves on the Public Health and Equality Sub-Committee as well as Chairing the Charity Sub-Committee.
+At the Trust, he chairs the Charity Funds Committee.

-Aged just 15, Waseem joined the Labour Party and began his lifelong commitment to working for his community.
-Since graduating with a degree in Logistics from Aston University, Waseem has gained experience in a range of third sector roles.
-He has focussed on successfully bringing people together, from different faith groups to large corporations, including KPMG and RBS, local schools and grass root projects to improve their local communities.
+Waseem’s work has focussed on successfully bringing people together, from different faith groups to large corporations, local schools and grass root projects to improve their local communities.

-In 2015, Waseem was proud to be re-elected Councillor for Lozells and East Handsworth, with an increased majority.
-He lives in the ward with his family, is a Governor of the primary school he attended, member of Unite the Union, a lifelong (yet still optimistic) Aston Villa fan and enjoys spending summer weekends playing cricket.
+He lives in Lozells in the house he was born into with his family, is a Governor of the primary school he attended, member of Unite the Union, a lifelong (yet still optimistic) Aston Villa fan and enjoys spending summer weekends playing cricket.